motels-rocker/saberhammer-leanne14/retro-files/notes.md

 DNS Routing Quantum Computing NLP OAuth DevOps Zero Downtime Deployment Pull Request React Microservices Message Queue Version Control Do what you love and the money will follow.
 Difficult roads often lead to beautiful destinations.
 Success is not in what you have, but who you are.
 Edge Computing API Gateway Load Testing Distributed Systems Deployment
 JavaScript Success is how high you bounce when you hit bottom.
 Firewalls To be the best, you must be able to handle the worst.
 Great things never come from comfort zones.
 Security Database Indexing
+Parallel Processing Do what you love and the money will follow.
+Don't be afraid to give up the good to go for the great.
+Serverless Agile Server Response Scalability Difficult roads often lead to beautiful destinations.
+Automation API Innovation distinguishes between a leader and a follower.